See also Oh, Crap, There Are Fanfics of Us!

-- Both have been locked on a permanent basis for a while now.
-Rule 34 material is not allowed on the OOTS forums.
+- There are two threads based around this trope on The Order of the Stick forums: "Fanservice" and "House of Horrors".
+Both have been locked on a permanent basis for a while now, with Rule 34 material no longer allowed on the OOTS forums.

 - The author of the Blade of Toshubi had no problem when the author of the adult comic Lovemagic asked to use his main character in a story.

 - Both Tim Buckley and Fred Gallagher threatened to discontinue their respective webcomics if they found pornographic drawings.
 They both re-thought their threats after realizing what a powerful weapon they'd given anybody who didn't like their comics.